 A ‘couple’ for this purpose includes two people who are living together as if they are married or in a civil partnership, as well as those who are married or in a civil partnership (unless separated).

 It is possible for the charge to apply where your household income is just £50,100 (in the case where only one partner has any income) whereas it is also possible for your household income to be as high as £100,000 and for the charge not to apply (if, for example, each partner has income of £50,000).

 For an example of how the charge is calculated, see the information at revenuebenefits.

 Where the charge applies to your partner, it has consequences for the whole household.
 The charge reduces the income available to your household, but it can have more subtle and indirect consequences.
 The most common of these is where, as a household, you decide not to claim child benefit where the charge would apply because there would appear to be no point in doing so.
-This is especially likely to be the case where your partner would be required to file a Self Assessment tax return as a direct result of the charge.
+This is especially likely to be the case where your partner has net adjusted income of more than £60,000 (meaning the whole amount of child benefit is clawed back) and would be required to file a self assessment tax return as a direct result of the charge.
 Many people decide it is not worth this additional administration burden for no financial return.